School Premiums

 Pupil Premium Reports

 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.
-Our total funding for the 2020/21 Pupil Premium Grant (PPG) is £91425.

 As a School, we get this extra funding based on the number of pupil who are registered for free school meals.
 This extra money could make a real difference to the quality of education we offer.
 Find out how you can help us get this extra funding for Arunside school by reading the document below: